 World Customs Organization (WCO) , Australia Border Force (ABF), Global Initiative Against Transnational Organized Crime (GI-TOC), Transparency International Secretariat (TI-S) and the Maritime Anti-Corruption Network (MACN)

 USAID understands that now, more than ever, success in the fight against corruption requires a global response; one that not only strategically engages governments and civil society, but also the private sector.
-This workshop will explore USAID´s experience around the globe incentivizing private sector engagement to address corruption challenges in a more effective, efficient and sustainable way.
+This workshop will explore USAID´s and others´ experience incentivizing private sector engagement to address corruption challenges in a more effective, efficient and sustainable way.

 United States Agency for International Development (USAID)

-United States Agency for International Development (USAID) Anti-Corruption Center, United States Agency for International Development (USAID) Colombia, Mexico, Paraguay and Indonesia
+United States Agency for International Development (USAID) Anti-Corruption Center; United States Agency for International Development (USAID) Mexico and Indonesia; Alliance for Integrity (GIZ) and Lundbeck

 A multi sectoral debate on the technical and technological challenges related to trafficker impunity